Summer Reading

 Holes by Louis Sachar

-Award-winning novel about Stanley’s experiences at a boys’ detention center.
+This award-winning novel is about Stanley’s experiences at a boys’ detention center.

 The Dyslexic Advantage: Unlocking the Hidden Potential of the Dyslexic Brain by Brock L. Eide and Fernette Eide